shakes76/PatternFlow/recognition/4576111-YOLO-ISICs(2018)/README.md

     - S: The number of cells to divide your image into.
 Divides your image into a S*S cell.
     - B: The number of bounding boxes to be predicted per cell.
     - C: The number of classes that are contained in your dataset.
 This should match the number of classes in your bounding boxes.
 2) Compile your model, tuning any optional paramters.
+By default clipnorm is introduced at -1,1 too keep the network stable.
 ```
 yolo.compile()
 ```
-By default clipnorm is introduced at -1,1 too keep the network stable
-3) Run your model and supply your data in the correct format:
+3) Run the model and supply your data in the correct format:
 ```
 yolo.runModel(training_data, validation_data, epochs=200)
 ```
 The model accepts training and validation data in the form (image, groundTruth).
 Where:
 - image is: (imageWidth, imageHeight, channels)
-- groundTruth is: (S, S, 1, 5+num classes).
+- groundTruth is: (S, S, 1, 5+num_classes).
 Noting... that the groundTruth can only contain one true bounding box inserted at the correct S,S position.
 Every where else can be all zeros.

 4) Make a prediction:
 ```